 Michael Lisicky's department store books

-"If you're interested in department store history, buy his books.
+If you're interested in department store history, buy his books.

-In the meantime, please enjoy this interview from CBS3's Talk Philly program.
+Please enjoy this interview from CBS3's Talk Philly program.

 Here is more information from his publisher, The History Press: